mixmaxhq/eslint-config-mixmax/README.md

 * "mixmax/node", in directories containing Node.js code.
 * "mixmax/node/spec", in directories containing Node specs (assumed to be using Jasmine).
+* "mixmax/node/ava", in directories containing ava tests.
+* "mixmax/node/next", in projects using node 8 syntax (should also extend mixmax/node).
+* "mixmax/flow", in projects using flow for type checking (should also extend mixmax/node or mixmax/browser).
 * "mixmax/browser", in directories containing browser code. `eslint-plugin-react` is enabled in this configuration to allow for React-specific linting.
 Additionally, `Backbone`  and `$` are globalized so that their `import` statements are not required by the linter (though they should be - see TODOs in this configuration file).
 * "mixmax/browser/spec", in directories containing browser specs (assumed to be using Jasmine).